 How much protein does milk have?

 No matter what the fat content is—skim, two percent, or whole—a standard eight-ounce serving of cow’s milk contains eight grams of protein.
-There are outliers in which some brands may offer a fortified version, pumping up the protein to 13 grams per serving, as seen with certain Fairlife products.
+There are a few outliers—some brands may offer a fortified version, pumping up the protein to 13 grams per serving, as seen with certain Fairlife products.
 Granted, that specific company faced a media storm of backlash and a lawsuit after horrific videos of systemic animal abuse and neglect surfaced back in 2019.
-Yes, some cow’s milk brands may eke out just a bit more protein than non-dairy options when manufacturers tinker with the product, but is it worth the animal cruelty?
+Yes, some cow’s milk brands may contain just a bit more protein than non-dairy options when manufacturers tinker with the product, but is it worth the animal cruelty?
 Considering there are other ways to get plenty of protein, most would say no.